Email FacebookTwitterMenu burgerClose thin

 How the Trump Tax Brackets Passed

-The legislation faced a similarly thin margin in the Senate, requiring Vance to cast the tie-breaking vote on July 1.
-Trump had called on Congressional Republicans to pass the bill and have it on his desk to be signed by July 4.
+The bill faced similarly tight dynamics in the Senate, where a 50–50 split on July 1 required Vice President J.D.
+Vance to cast the tie-breaking vote.
+Trump had publicly urged congressional Republicans to move the legislation quickly and deliver it to his desk in time for enactment by July 4.

 When asked by CNN how many Republican senators share his concerns about the bill’s impact on the national debt, Sen. Ron Johnson (R-Wisconsin) said: “I think we have enough to stop the process until the president gets serious about spending reduction and reducing the deficit.”